xatabhk/matroska-specification/chapters.md

 ### EditionFlagDefault

-It is RECOMMENDED that no more than one `Edition` have an `EditionFlagDefault Flag` set to `true`.
-The first `Edition` with both the `EditionFlagDefault Flag` set to `true` and the `EditionFlagHidden Flag` set to `false` is the Default Edition.
-When all `EditionFlagDefault Flags` are set to `false`, then the first `Edition` with the `EditionFlagHidden Flag` set to `false` is the Default Edition.
-The Default Edition is the edition that should be used for playback by default.
+It is RECOMMENDED that no more than one `Edition` have an `EditionFlagDefault Flag` set to true.
+The first `Edition` with both the `EditionFlagDefault Flag` set to true and the `EditionFlagHidden Flag` set to false is the `Default Edition`.
+When all `EditionFlagDefault Flags` are set to false, then the first `Edition` is the `Default Edition`.

 Edition   | FlagHidden | FlagDefault | Edition to play
 ----------|------------|-------------|----------------